jlhsihite/adversarial-ml-security/README.md

 **Note:** Datasets are not included in repository.
-**See data/README.md for:**
-- Complete list of required files
-- Data format specifications
-- Instructions for running with your own data
+See data/README.md for instructions for running with your own data.

 ---